rm3l/maoni/README.md

 I'll review and merge as quickly as possible.

 You can use [GitHub issues](https://github.com/rm3l/maoni/issues) to report bugs.
-However, please make ensure your description is clear enough and has sufficient instructions to be able to reproduce the issue.
+However, please make sure your description is clear enough and has sufficient instructions to be able to reproduce the issue.

-You can also use the sample app to send your feedback with Maoni. ;-)
+You can also use the [sample app](https://play.google.com/store/apps/details?id=org.rm3l.maoni) to send your feedback with Maoni. ;-)

 ## In use in the following apps

-(If you use this library, please drop me a line
-(or again, fork, modify this file and submit a pull request) so I can list your app(s) here.)
+(If you use this library, please drop me a line at &lt;apps+maoni@rm3l.org&gt; (or again, fork, modify this file and submit a pull request), so I can list your app(s) here)

 * [DD-WRT Companion](https://play.google.com/store/apps/details?id=org.rm3l.ddwrt) (integration is rolling out to App marketplaces)